UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    * - Version
      - Changes from previous version
+   * - v2021a
+     - Bug fixes and small improvements.
+See https://github.com/UMEP-dev/UMEP for more details.
    * - v2019a
      - Possibilities to make use of an anisotrophic diffuse shortwave scheme is added.
    * - v2018a